hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 Observability-driven development encourages us to consider how a system can be transparent from its inception.
 Thus providing meaningful and actionable insights into its behaviour.

 #### Instrument with intent

 Instrumentation uses patterns that allow for optimal aggregation.
 Essentially answering the unknown unknowns.
 Rather than only the known unknowns when we observe the system.

 The benefit of this approach is two-fold:

-The component - and as an extension, the software engineer that writes it - knows the most about what is going on during that invocation and the context around it to produce a useful telemetry dataset
+- The component - and as an extension, the software engineer that writes it - knows the most about what is going on during that invocation and the context around it to produce a useful telemetry dataset
-All the useful information is applied - and indexed - at creation and ingestion time.
+- All the useful information is applied - and indexed - at creation and ingestion time.
 No further optimization or transformation of the telemetry data is needced.

 #### Instrument code as a primary concern

 Instrumenting our code includes creating telemetry data while writing code.
 Our tooling provide both automated instrumentation and APIs to achieve this.

 #### Define a component's service boundary

 We aim to have a well-defined service boundary for our services across all our telemetry data.
 This way, we can query across all Datadog products efficiently.

 #### Agree on our top-level tags

 All telemetry data can benefit from having defined top-level tags.
-Some related to software, e.g. service, env, version.
-Others more business-specific, e.g. `order_id`, `user_id`, `product_id` etc.
+Some related to software, e.g. service, env, version, others more business-specific, e.g. `order_id`, `user_id`, `product_id` etc.

 #### Index valuable telemetry data